iheb-brini/Devops/README.md

-Clarity is a solution for a surveilance system based on the technologies of face recognition admnd based on a web architecture.
+Clarity is a solution for a surveilance system based on the technologies of face recognition running on a web application.
 It runs with a Nodejs engine of which we deploy our services on a Firebase cloud database.
 *  Nodejs
 *  Express